aave/aave-js/README.md

 &nbsp;
 ### States of the loan
-During it's lifecycle, the loan request goes through the following states, that will be returned in the field **state** of the request.
+During it's lifecycle, the loan request goes through the following states, that will be returned in the field **state** of the request data (marketplace.requests.getLoanData(requestAddress)).
 - **Init**.
 Initial state of a loan request.
-At creation, the smart contract will verify that the ratio loan amount/collateral is correct, and the loan will remain in this state until that is finished.
+At creation, the smart contract will verify that the ratio loan amount/collateral is correct, and the loan will remain in this state until is finished.
 - **WaitingForCollateral**.
 The initial conditions of the loan were valid, and the borrower needs to place the collateral.
 - **Funding**.
 Period while the lender can fund the loan request.
 - **WaitingForPayback**.
 The loan was funded, the borrower has received the funds, and the cycle of repayments has started.